Frequently Asked Financial Aid Questions

 Q: If I want to take a course at another CT community college, can my financial aid at Three Rivers pay for it?

-If this course is required for your degree program, but is not currently offered at Three Rivers, or is offered at a time conflict with your schedule, you may take it at another CT community college through the Consortium Agreement.
-With the Consortium Agreement, your financial aid at Three Rivers will be available to cover your tuition/fees at another institution.
+If this course is required for your degree program, but is not currently offered at Three Rivers, or is offered at a time conflict with your schedule, you may take it at another CT community college through a Consortium Agreement.
+With a Consortium Agreement, your financial aid at Three Rivers will be available to cover your tuition/fees at another institution.

-You also need to visit the Financial Aid Office to fill out a Consortium Agreement form.
+Please contact the Financial Aid Office to discuss requesting a Consortium Agreement.